NBKRedSpy/DeepLBatch/README.md

 Use ```--help``` to access the help information.
 Use ```[name of command] --help``` to get more info on a specific command.

+## Spreadsheet Import Issue

+Spreadsheets sometimes have issues with non English characters and can import incorrectly.
+Such as trying to split characters that "look like" a comma into different columns or not splitting lines correctly.

+This is a common spreadsheet issue and not realted to the translation.
+In this case, try using the translate command's psv option (-p)
+The output file will be in the format of ```Input Text|Output Text```.
+When importing into the spreadsheet, use the "split text to columns" command with | (aka pipe) as the delimiter.

 ### Overview Help Output
 ```
 Usage: DeepLBatch [command]